U.S. health care will still be a mess, even if the GOP plan works

 The new GOP health care bill does almost nothing to address some of the biggest health care issues troubling Americans, many experts agree.

 With so much focus on health care by Congress, the White House and news media, Americans might be forgiven for thinking the health care system is about to be transformed.
-After all, every year, a new report shows the U.S. health care system is a mess, with Americans spending far more for medical care than people in any other comparable country, and getting less to show for it.
+Every year a new report shows the U.S. health care system is a mess, with Americans spending far more for medical care than people in any other comparable country, and getting less to show for it.

 Republicans who support the new bill, which passed the House of Representatives on May 4, say it will cut costs and help get government spending on health care under control.
 But neither the 2010 Affordable Care Act not the proposed partial replacement bill, the American Health Care Act, digs deeply into some of the biggest flaws in the U.S. medical system.